 Freddie Mac Standard Abbreviation Category of Class Definition AD Accretion Directed Classes that are designed to receive principal payments primarily from the interest that accrues on specified Accrual or Partial Accrual Classes.
 These Classes also may receive principal payments from principal paid on the underlying Assets.
-AS Accelerated Security Shifting Payment Percentage Classes that are generally expected to receive principal payments more rapidly than the related Non-Accelerated Securities in earlier periods.
 AFC Available Funds Classes that may receive as principal, in addition to other amounts, a portion of the funds received as interest on the underlying Assets, to the extent that such funds remain available after accrued interest due on the same or related Classes has been paid.
 CALL Call Classes whose Holders have the right to direct Freddie Mac to redeem the related Callable Class or Classes, as provided in the applicable Supplement.
-CALLABLE Callable Classes that are redeemable, directly or indirectly, at the direction of the Holder of the related Call Class, as provided in the applicable Supplement.
-CPT Component Classes consisting of Components.
+CALLABLE Callable Classes that are redeemable, directly or indirectly, at the direction of the Holder of the related Call Class, as provided in the applicable Supplement. СРТ Component Classes consisting of Components.
 The Components of a Component Class may have different principal and/or interest payment characteristics but together constitute a single Class.
 Each Component of a Component Class may be identified as falling into one or more of the categories in this chart.
-GMC Guaranteed Maturity Class Classes that have a Final Payment Date earlier than the latest date by which those Classes might be retired solely from payments on their underlying Assets.
-Typically, Holders of a Guaranteed Maturity Class receive payments up to their Final Payment Date from payments made on a related Underlying REMIC Class.
-On its Final Payment Date, however, the Holders of an outstanding Guaranteed Maturity Class will be entitled to receive the entire outstanding principal balance of their Certificates, plus interest at the applicable Class Coupon accrued during the related Accrual Period, even if the related Underlying REMIC Class has not retired.
-JMP Jump Classes whose principal payment priorities change upon the occurrence of multiple "trigger" or other priority-changing conditions.
-This category includes Classes whose priority-changing conditions fail to satisfy the requirements for the Non-Sticky Jump or Sticky Jump designation.
+GMC Guaranteed Maturity Class Classes that have a Final Payment Date earlier than the latest date by which those Classes could be retired by payments on their underlying Assets.
+Typically, Holders of a Guaranteed Maturity Class receive payments up to their Final Payment Date from payments made on a related underlying REMIC Class.
+On its Final Payment Date, however, the Holders of an outstanding Guaranteed Maturity Class will be entitled to receive the entire outstanding principal balance of their Certificates, plus interest at the applicable Class Coupon accrued during the related Accrual Period, even if the related underlying REMIC Class has not retired.